eddelbuettel/rcppmsgpack/README.md

 #### Interface functions
 The functions `msgpack_pack` and `msgpack_unpack` allow you to serialize and de-serialize R objects respectively.  `msgpack_format` is a helper function to properly format R objects for input.  `msgpack_simplify` is a helper function to simplify output from MsgPack conversion.

-Msgpack EXT types are converted to raw vectors with EXT attributes containing the extension type.
+MsgPack EXT types are converted to raw vectors with EXT attributes containing the extension type.
 The extension type must be an integer from 0 to 127.
+MsgPack Timestamps are an EXT with type -1.
+Timestamps can be encoded and decoded from `POSIXct` objects in R to MsgPack format with `msgpack_timestamp_encode` and `msgpack_timestamp_decode`.

 Msgpack Maps are converted to data.frames with additional class "map".
 Map objects in R contain key and value list columns and can be simplified to named lists or named vectors.
 The helper function `msgpack_map` creates map objects that can be serialized into msgpack.